 There is an innate push and pull that many of us feel during the winter season.
 As the winter solstice approaches—the longest night of the year—our natural rhythms are calling us to slow down, reflect, go inward, and contemplate where we’ve been and where we want to go.
 (Think of our friends the bears, they’ve got it right!)
 Counter this with the world around us that is swirling madly with activity and constantly telling us to do, eat, buy, and be more.
 It can feel quite confusing—and exhausting!
 And totally unsustainable.

 I challenge you: do it differently this season.
 Pause and enter the holiday season mindfully and with a clear intention.
 If the call to making rest and renewal a priority resonates with you this holiday, make this number one for yourself and your family.
-Then you can bound—instead of crawl–into 2014, fully present, refreshed, and ready for the new year.
+Then you can bound—instead of crawl–into the new year, fully present, refreshed, and ready.

 Renée Peterson Trudeau is an internationally recognized life-balance coach, speaker, and author whose work has appeared in the New York Times, US News and World Report, Good Housekeeping, AARP, and more.
 She is the author of the award-winning The Mother’s Guide to Self-Renewal: How to Reclaim, Rejuvenate and Re-Balance Your Life and Nurturing the Soul of Your Family: 10 Ways to Reconnect and Find Peace in Everyday Life.
 Renée lives in Austin, Texas, with her husband and son. www.reneetrudeau.com